Robel-shewan/hotel-managment-system/README.md

 # Hotel Manager

-Web application for managing hotel rooms, guests and reservations with flexible and responsive frontend written in [Laravel](https://laravel.com) 5.5
+Web application for managing hotel rooms, guests and reservations with flexible

 ![All reservations](github_images/all_reservations.PNG)